-E. After School Program
+D. After School Program

 The school offers an After School program.
 This occurs Monday to Friday from 3:10 to 6:00 PM, with the exception of the day before a holiday.
 The After School program is an extension of the day, and students are expected to follow all School policies and procedures during After School.
 Directors of individual activities during After School may also issue rules of behavior, which recognize the special nature of non-classroom activities.
 In instances where students are picked up, parents/guardians are expected to make arrangements to pick up their children at the end of the program or activity.
 Students will be released only to a parent/guardian or a person previously specified in writing by the parent/guardian.
-After program fees are expected to be paid in full upon being invoiced.
+After School program fees are expected to be paid in full upon being invoiced.
+This fee is not part of the tuition, it is a separate fee, payable upon being invoiced.
 Past due balances will result in a student not being allowed to participate in the program until the account is brought up to date.

-F. Attendance
+E. Attendance